Share the story of an expedition

-- In the Sharing menu, choose My organization and click Publish story.
+- In the Publish story menu, for Sharing level, choose My organization and click Publish.

 Sharing the story publicly allows anyone to search and view it.
 Choosing My organization keeps viewership limited to your ArcGIS organization.
 You can update these sharing settings later through the More Options menu in the story builder's header.

 The story is now available to others.
 If you click Edit story, you see the Draft badge is replaced with a Published badge.

 After publishing, you can continue to make edits or updates without affecting the shared story.
 When you make a change, the Published badge in the builder header changes to Unpublished changes.
 This signals that you've made some revisions to your story, but they have yet to be pushed to the published version.